Other Board Tricks

 A quirky and fun game mechanic is the four different types of magic you can use.
 If you type 'ice' your words will freeze monsters to buy you time.
 Fire magic burns away the next word of the monster, which can be a huge help when there are lots of two-word monsters approaching!
 There's also wind and spark magic, which I'll let you discover for yourself.
 Some monsters and obstacles require a specific type of magic.

-A busy moment on the Island gets the combo meter going.
+A busy moment on the Island arena gets the combo meter going.

 Note the fire-only monster near the top.

-All menu options can be typed and movement is done with home-position keys so you don't have to mouse at all while playing – that's pleasant.
+All menu options can be typed and movement is done with home-position keys so you don't have to mouse at all while playing; that's pleasant.
 If you're overwhelmed at any point, you won't lose lives but respawn without any punishment to try again.
 As an around 80 WPM typist, I mastered the top difficulty (Insane) so on my second run-through I set that instead of using the adaptive difficulty setting.
-Both gave about the same result, I think.
-There's also an Arena mode that works as a gamified typing test.
+The result was very similar, I think.

 More long word encounters in the icy Labyrinth arena.